 If you remain calm and collected, your dog will sense your energy and will eventually mimic your attitude.
 This is why it is important that the other dog is calm, relaxed, and not reactive.
 The more time you spend slowly introducing your dog to other dogs and encouraging a relaxed, non-threatening, non-abrasive behavior, the easier it will be to allow your dog to socialize with others.

-Although socializing adult dogs can sometimes prove to be more difficult than socializing puppies, there are a few tactics that you should carry with you while working with a dog of any age.
+Although socializing adult dogs can sometimes prove to be more difficult than socializing puppies, there are a few tactics that you should carry with you while training a dog of any age.

 Always make sure that you are introducing two dogs to each other on neutral territory.
 Find somewhere that isn’t claimed by either dog so that they can get comfortable with each other before allowing them into their own territories together.